shiyiwen/shiyiwen.github.io/project/index.md

 <span id="EvalRpt">
 ###Online Course Evaluation Report
 _Apr.
-2015 - Present_ | __C#/Visual Studio/SQL Server__
+2015 - Present_ | __C# / Visual Studio / SQL Server__

-It is a project for Mesurement Evaluation Center, University of Houston.<br>
+It is a project for Measurement Evaluation Center, University of Houston.<br>
 It is an ASP.NET Web Forms application to generate online course evaluation report for all the faculties and students.<br>
 I implement following parts:

-- Generate Online Course Evaluation Report with various questionaire from different colleges/departments.
+- Generate Online Course Evaluation Report with various questionnaires from different colleges/departments.
 - Implement access control policy by Session State, to guarantee faculties can only view the report they authorized.

 <img src="image/eReport1.jpg" id="mainImg2" class="mainImgStyle">